-- 1. The Applicant shall notify all abutting property owners by certified mail, return receipt requested, of all requests for site plan review.
+1. The Applicant shall notify all abutting property owners by certified mail, return receipt requested, of all requests for site plan review.
 If two or more abutters, or 5 residents of the Town, object in writing, and such objection is received by the Board, or postmarked, within 15 days after a public notice of the request for Site Plan Review, the Board shall schedule a public hearing on the proposal.
-Such hearing shall be scheduled within 30 days of acceptance of an application as complete. - 2.
-If the Board schedules a public hearing pursuant to section 10.G.1 or at its own discretion.
+Such hearing shall be scheduled within 30 days of acceptance of an application as complete.

+- 2. The Board shall schedule a public hearing and site visit for applications containing one or more buildings with a individual or total footprint of 7,500 sq. or more pursuant to \$102.5.G.1.
+The Board may at its own discretion hold a public hearing and site visit for projects with a smaller footprint than 7,500 sq.ft.
 The Board shall give written notice of the date, time, and place of such a hearing to the person making the application, and the applicant shall arrange with the Town Office to pay for the cost of publishing such notice.
 Such notice shall be published by the Board in a newspaper of general circulation in Damariscotta at least two (2) times; the date of the first publication to be at least seven (7) days prior to the hearing.
 Written notification by the Board of the hearing shall also be sent to the applicant and adjacent property owners by certified mail, return receipt requested, at least seven (7) days prior to the hearing. - 3.
 If other agency permits are required, such as D.O.T. traffic movement permits, with roadwork involved, notifications shall be expanded as follows: - a.
 All property owners and lessees affected by the road modifications shall be notified by publication of intent in a newspaper of general circulation in Damariscotta. - b.
 Copies of the notifications shall be submitted with the application.